How to Move to Minnesota

 Ask friends and relatives for recommendations and read reviews for movers online.
 Make sure you have someone come out to your home and give you an estimate on cost, even if you live in a tiny hobbit house.
 Also, confirm that your belongings will be insured for damage or loss.

 Declutter and Purge

 Moving stuff you no longer need or want results in more work for you and more money you will spend.
 Go through all your closets, drawers, and cabinets designating which items you will throw away, donate, or keep.
-Believe me when you unpack at your new digs, you will thank yourself a hundred times for making an effort to do this now.
+Believe me, when you unpack at your new digs, you will thank yourself a hundred times for making an effort to do this now.

 Purchase Packing Materials

 Begin the packing process at least 30 days before you move.
-Begin with items you won’t miss or hardly use like books, memorabilia, decorative objects, and seasonal items.
+Begin with items you won’t miss or hardly use, like books, memorabilia, decorative objects, and seasonal items.

 Set up a system of labeling the boxes.
-If you like to keep it simple, writing the room on the box may be enough.
+If you like to keep it simple, writing the room on the package may be enough.
 For those who need to know the items that they packed in each carton, there’s an app for that!

 Establish a daily number of boxes you want to pack as your goal.
 If a priority pops up and you miss a day, make up for it.
 Do not procrastinate.
-Running out of time and throwing things into boxes that are improperly wrapped, packed and recorded will cause you undue stress when you arrive at your new destination.
+Running out of time and throwing things into boxes that are improperly wrapped, packed, and recorded will cause you undue stress when you arrive at your new destination.

 You will need to discontinue gas and electric service in your old residence and start it up in your new one.
 You can do this on the internet in most cases.
-If it’s a local move and you are using the same utility company, it’s easy peasy.
+If it’s a local move and using the same utility company, it’s easy peasy.
 I also suggest having your WIFI ready to go on move-in day.
 Lastly, don’t overlook changing your address with the post office.
 You can do this online as well.